 This is a crusade I pick up every few years on Sports Talk.

 Why is the Super Bowl on Sunday?
 Because that is the way it has always been.
-Well, 'because' is not an answer.
+Well, 'because' is not a good enough answer.

 Just say it out loud: Super Bowl Saturday Night.
 It's got a nice right to it, doesn't it?